oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/build-validator-node.md

 ```

 ### 2. Register the BLS Public Key
 To associate your BLS key with your validator, it must be registered with the StakeManager contract.
-You have two options for this: using a manually or explorer.
+You have three options for this: using a manually or explorer or script.

 #### Manual Registration
 Call the [updateBLSPublicKey](https://github.com/oasysgames/oasys-genesis-contract/blob/v1.6.1/contracts/StakeManager.sol#L217) function of the [StakeManager](/docs/architecture/hub-layer/contract#preset-contracts) contract to register the BLS public key.